-How businesses are run like nurseries
+Why are businesses run like nurseries?

 So you may be wondering, “why the random headline?” or maybe “how is this person in my head?” or definitely “why is he continuing to use this stupid rhetorical question nonsense?”.
 I wouldn’t blame you for any of them but I firmly believe that nearly all businesses are run like they employ children to do their work.

 OK, so what exactly do I mean when I say this?
 Imagine you’re starting a new job and you come in fresh on your first day, ready to get cracking.
 You sit down and you are given an old laptop, steam-powered most probably, with the minimal amount of programs installed on it.
 You start to use it and realise that a lot of websites are filtered or locked, preventing you from viewing or accessing them.
 You try to install some software, which you need for work, but you can’t as that is also locked down and ‘protected’.

 Over the first few weeks, you have regular meetings with your manager, which involve you basically listing out every single task or todo that you have completed, your manager will then give their opinion on each item.
 Sometimes they even sit next to you when you are completing some tasks to make sure that you are doing them correctly (micromanagement), all sold to you as ‘a way of improving quality’.
 Frustrating and annoying at first, turning into resentment, lack of self-worth and potentially hate, after a short period of time.

 “Why don’t they trust me to do the job that they hired me to do?
 Why am I treated like a child who needs constant micromanagement?”

 Trust, that is the key word here.
 I personally think it comes down to a few reasons, why people don’t trust their team, at least initially: